 Shuijing Liu (刘水竞)

-Previously, I earned my Bachelor’s Degree in Computer Engineering from University of Illinois at Urbana Champaign in May 2018.
+Previously, I earned my Bachelor’s Degree from University of Illinois at Urbana Champaign in May 2018.
 Before that, I was born and raised in Zhengzhou, China.

 News